jchio001/Savory-Backend/ENDPOINT_DOC.md

 ## (GET) /account/me/photos?last_id={<photo_id>}

-This endpoint is getting a page of 15 photos the token's owner has uploaded after a given photo (last_id represents the id of this photo).
+This endpoint is getting a page of 15 photos the token's owner has uploaded with ids less than last_Id.
 If last_id is not passed in, the 15 most recently uploaded photos will be returned.

 Requires:
 - `Authorization (Header)`: A JWT auth token that originated from our backend